π‘οΈ Google HTTP(S) Load Balancer Logging is not enabledπ’

 Descriptionβ

-Logging enabled on a HTTPS Load Balancer will show all network traffic and its destination.
+Logging on an HTTPS load balancer records network traffic and its destination.

 Rationaleβ

-Logging will allow you to view HTTPS network traffic to your web applications.
+Logging allows you to view HTTPS network traffic to your web applications.

 Impactβ

-On high use systems with a high percentage sample rate, the logging file may grow to high capacity in a short amount of time.
-Ensure that the sample rate is set appropriately so that storage costs are not exorbitant.
+On high-use systems with a high sample rate, log files may grow quickly.
+Ensure the sample rate is set appropriately so that storage costs remain reasonable.

 Auditβ